 Most of them are flat anyway and therefore easy to carry.

-It really doesn't get any cuter than the products of Sophie de Giraf and that also applies to the nice teethers:
+It really can't get any cuter than the products of Sophie de Giraf and that also applies to the nice teething rings.

 If you like it and like to travel very light (like me), you can also think of a bite chain.
 For example this one from Bibi4you.